 Subscribers can submit a request for the appealing products or services through a dynamic form in the email, as shown below:

-Email clients that support AMP4 Email
+Email clients that support AMP for Email

 Outlook is expected to start supporting AMP emails in summer of 2019.